orbitalsonic/SonicOPT/README.md

 ## Features
 - **Offline Functionality**: No internet connection is required.
 - **Daily, Monthly, and Yearly Prayer Times**: Calculate prayer times for any duration.
+- **Specific Date or Date Range Prayer Times**: Fetch precise prayer times for a specific date or range of dates.
 - **Daily, Monthly, and Yearly Fasting Times**: Calculate fasting times for any duration.
+- **Specific Date or Date Range Fasting Time:**: Fetch precise fasting times for a specific date or range of dates.
 - **Multiple Time Formats**: Choose between 12-hour, 24-hour, or floating-point representations.
 - **Manual Time Adjustments**: Allow precise manual corrections to calculated times.
 - **Custom Prayer Angles**: Specify custom angles for prayer time calculations.